Blandin Broadband Communities Program

-Made possible with funding support from Iron Range Resources and Rehabilitation Board (IRRRB) and St. Louis County, the Iron Range cohort of Blandin Broadband Communities are located in IRRRB’s service area: Aitkin County, Bois Forte Reservation/Cook/Orr, Chisholm, Ely, Hibbing, and Mt.
+Made possible with funding support from the Minnesota Department of Iron Range Resources and Rehabilitation (IRRR) and St. Louis County, the Iron Range cohort of Blandin Broadband Communities are located in IRRR’s service area: Aitkin County, Bois Forte Reservation/Cook/Orr, Chisholm, Ely, Hibbing, and Mt.
 Iron-Buhl.

 Blandin Broadband Communities 2015-16